 The vignettes are scored by computer scoring engines, which have been programmed to objectively evaluate each solution for compliance to the specific vignette’s requirement.

 Is there only one correct solution to each vignette?

-Why do I have to wait six months until I can retake a failed division?
+Why do I have to wait a minimum of two months until I can retake a failed division?

 If I pass all divisions of the ARE, does that mean I am certified by NCARB?